24/7 Admissions | Call Now: (800) 939-6636

 • Decreased libido

-Pregnant women should avoid taking Adderall during pregnancy.
+Pregnant women should avoid taking Adderall.
 While research is limited, studies in pregnant animals indicate that taking any type of amphetamines during pregnancy is unsafe.
 Illicit amphetamines such as methamphetamine can lead to premature birth, physical harm to fetuses and infants, withdrawal symptoms after birth, and low birth weight.
 These substances can all lead to an increased chance of infant mortality.

 For some women, Adderall has been found to be a successful treatment for the negative symptoms that often come with menopause.
 It is common for women to be prescribed hormone replacement medications during menopause.
 Some women may not be able to take certain supplements due to health conditions.
 Also, some women simply do not receive the benefit from these medications.